tpluscode/tpluscode.github.io/source/_posts/2016-02-17-rest-misconceptions-0.markdown

 ### Cache

 REST requires that requests can be cached to decrease network load and improve performance.
-The server must have the ability to explicitly declare that an individual resource can is cacheable or not.
+The server must have the ability to explicitly declare that an individual resource is cacheable or not.

 Cache is very common in web applications, because it greatly decreases the amount of data sent from the server.
 It especially useful for data that doesn't change often like static content, stylesheets, images, etc.